 A list of EXTERNAL SCHOLARSHIPS relevant to MDIA students is also provided here.
 For more information, contact the SMC main office, 306 Kuhlin Center, 419-372-8349.

-Department of Media Production and Studies Scholarships
+Media Production and Studies Scholarships

 Return completed applications to: